mikehowell/100-days-of-code/log.md

 **Thoughts:** This was a little easier after day 0 but I ended up creating the repo with a different tree structure.
 I'm not clear why.
 I need to refactor this.
 I also added a unit test which fails, again it's unclear why, as both the result from the method call and the execpted result appear to be the same visually in debug mode i.e. both a generic List<int> with the same number if items and each item has the same value.
 Perhaps there is another way to compare generic lists.

   **Link to work:** [Day 1](https://github.com/mikehowell/100-days-of-code-the-challenges/tree/master/solutions/day1/Day1)

+  **UPDATE: Day 1:** Unit tests now passing.
+Collections should be compared in unit tests using CollectionsAssert.AreEqual as per this Stack Overflow [article](https://stackoverflow.com/questions/11055632/how-to-compare-lists-in-unit-testing).